 Maybe it’s 100 MB/s and 80 MB/s, or 150 MB/s and 90 MB/s, etc.

-You’ll read something around 100 MB/s for most of them, but none of them got this result in my benchmark, and they are even further from this in a real life usage
+Most will likely read around 100 MB/s, but none of them got this result in my benchmark, and they are even further from this in a real life.

-SanDisk also give you their own “performance rank” on each model, but different models have the same result, so it doesn’t help either
+SanDisk also gives you their own “performance rank” on each model, but different models have the same results, so it doesn’t help much either.

-For me, the only things to check to filter results on these criteria is the Speed class
+For me, the only things to check to filter results is the Speed class.

-You can also find something like the ‘UHS speed class’ (U1 on the SanDisk Ultra example) and ‘Video Speed Class’ on the same principle (V30 for example).
-They apply to video projects but are not essential for a Raspberry Pi.
+You can also find the ‘UHS speed class’ (U1 on the SanDisk Ultra example) and ‘Video Speed Class’ (V30 for example).
+They apply to video projects, but are not essential for a Raspberry Pi.

-In short, you have three criteria to take in consideration while buying a SD card :
+In short, there’s three criteria to take in consideration while buying a SD card: